Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 - Once we’re done iterating over the whole list of companies we add them to our database table called “companies’.
 - We’re also keeping track of the thrown away duplicates and store which company in the “companies” table they’re related to.
 This might be nice if you want to use other endpoints of the Huntr API and need the information of the thrown away duplicates.

-## Suggestions:
-- Algorithm needs more thorough testing
-- You could expand upon the regular expressions to filter out more exceptions.
-- The regular expressions get rid of any Cyrillic or Arabic characters, which might be a problem.
-- You might want to write some exception handling explicitly for the cases where the algorithm fails
-- When the algorithm finds a match and removes it from the list, it isn’t up for comparison anymore in the next iteration.
-However, it is possible to include the duplicates for comparison.
-The removed company names are accessible in the duplicates property of each company.
-So it might give you better results to include these names for the comparison too.
-Not sure if it will improve significantly though….